 Legislative Process 101

-This is a specialized program for post-secondary students and other groups interested in learning about the lawmaking process in Ontario.
+This is a specialized program for post-secondary students interested in learning about the lawmaking process in Ontario.
 This 2-hour program, tailored to the interest's of the group includes the following:

 - An interactive discussion in the Chamber.